 The Imperium is made up of several powerful allied factions: The Armies of Terra (Earth), the Adeptus Mechanicus and their armies (Mars), the Inquisition (Terra), each of the Space Marine chapters (Various worlds) and the Grey Knights (Titan) to name but a few.
 Each a virtual self-contained autonomous empire in their own right, so how do they interact?

-This musing of mine is about the authority of each faction has over another, and how this is determined for join ventures if each is independent and actively protects and enforces it’s autonomy?
-How is it implement at the local level when the humans on many worlds have never seen an actual ‘Space Marine’ and only know of them as angels of half forgotten legends, or to really push out the boat: shadowy and obsessively secret order the ‘inquisitors’?
+This musing of mine is about the protocols for cooperation between the factions.
+What is the process that allows one faction to become part of another’s chain of command?
+How is the authority established for joint ventures if each is independent and actively protects and enforces its autonomy?
+How can it be implemented at the local level, when most humans on many a world have never seen an actual ‘Space Marine’?
+Most only know of them as mythical angels of half-forgotten legends.
+Or to really push out the boat to make the point, we must consider the shadowy and obsessively secret order the ‘inquisitors’.
+How does a secret organisation assume authority if no one knows about them, or have no idea what an Inquisitor seal is, or how to verify any Inquisitional credentials???

-The idea I come up with is to assign a ‘second’; a liaison officer between the perceived interloping ‘allies’ and the main body they are interacting with.
-This allows the force to isolate the influence of the ally through the liaison officer giving the actual orders to the force’s troops.
+The idea I come up with is to assign a ‘second’; a liaison officer between the The idea I come up with is to assign a ‘second’; a liaison officer between the perceived interloping ‘allies’ and the main body they are interacting with.
+This allows the force to isolate the influence of the ally through the liaison officer, giving the actual orders to the force’s troops.

-The Space Marine can now order Imperial Guard units about through the liaison officer, with an effective rank of the liaison officer.
-This also means that a liaison officer can refuse to give an order (though upsetting the marines in battle is not a good idea, and they may dismiss the liaison officer and act unilaterally).
+Once set up the Space Marines can now order Imperial Guard units about the place, through the power of the liaison officer, with an effective rank of the liaison officer.
+This also means that a liaison officer can override Marine orders (though upsetting the marines in battle is not a good idea, and they may dismiss the liaison officer and act unilaterally!).

-The great thing about this is that when the Imperial Guard see the liaison officer they recognise them instantly and accept their authority and it is the liaison officer that vouches for the marines.
-The Imperial Guard troopers can refuse to take an order from a marine (in battle this may be stretched) as they do not recognise the authority of the marine (which is technically correct as the marines are not part of the chain of command of the Imperial Guard).
+The great thing about this is that when the Imperial Guard see the liaison officer, they recognise them instantly and accept their authority.
+It’s the liaison officer that vouches for the marines.
+Without this setup, there could be issues.
+The Imperial Guard troopers, without confirmation from their own command, could refuse to take an order from a Marine (in battle this may be a stretch, considering how awesome Marines are) as they do not recognise the authority of the marine – which is technically correct as the Marines are not part of the chain of command of the Imperial Guard (none of them wants to be shot by a Commissioner!).

-In action I would imagine that the liaison officer act more as C&C in the field of battle rather than following the marines about (and if they do they will hang back).
+In action, I would imagine that the liaison officer acts more as C&C in the field of battle rather than following the marines about (and if they do, they’ll hang back).

-I also image that the marines may take temporary campaign markings on leg armour and such.
+I also imagine that the marines may take temporary campaign markings on leg armour and such.
+Markings similar to tanks (as Marines are like mini-one-man-tanks!)

 More on Space Marines

-This is where it gets fun as the Inquisitor does not have to proclaim they are an inquisitor merely a ‘special investigator’.
-The liaison officer assigned to them for official business does not have to be told who the inquisitor really is, all that matters is that someone high up in the world’s local government has cleared them for access at the highest level possible.
+This is where it gets fun as the Inquisitor does not have to proclaim they are an inquisitor merely a ‘special investigator’ or some other cover.
+The liaison officer assigned to them for official business does not have to be told who the Inquisitor really is, all that matters is that someone high up in the world’s local government has cleared them for access at the highest level possible.

 All the people of the world deal with the liaison officer.
-It is this officer that supplies the ‘recognisable authority’ to local populous, and provides a units to back them up.
-The inquisitor does not have to show a badge of office the liaison officer and the associated unit (Arbites, PDF etc.) is their ‘badge of office’.
+It is this officer that All the people of a given world will deal with the liaison officer.
+It is this officer that supplies the ‘recognisable authority’ to local populous, and provides the units for back up.
+The inquisitor does not have to show a badge of office; the liaison officer, and the associated unit (Arbites, PDF etc.) is their ‘badge of office’.

-No enemy or chaos minion is alerted to the presence of the Inquisition and the existence of the inquisition is neither confirmed or denied.
+No enemy or chaos minion is alerted to the presence of the Inquisition.
+The existence of the Inquisition is neither confirmed or denied.
+As far as the records show, the Inquisitor was never there, and the operations were all carried out by local units.

-The Imperium is not noted for it’s speed and this system can cause problems – it can take time if an Inquisitor suddenly turns up, without any groundwork and has not been assigned a liaison officer, and demand to requisition a star ship from the navy.
-The navy officer does not have to comply (they wouldn’t under this system) but instead waits for order from their own chain of command to cooperate, and to what level.
-About all the Inquisitor can do when they show up is claim a form of ‘diplomatic immunity’ and provide some codes (probably handled like nuke launch codes) in some form of passport (which does not identify them as an Inquisitor but a noble or some other high-ranking cover).
+The Imperium is not noted for its speed, and this system can cause problems.
+If an Inquisitor suddenly turns up, without any groundwork and has not been assigned a liaison officer, and demands to requisition a starship from the navy; it can take time.
+The navy officer does not have to comply (they wouldn’t comply under this system) but instead waits for order from their own chain of command to cooperate, and to what level.
+About all the Inquisitor can do when they show up, and if they want to keep their identity secret, is claim a form of ‘diplomatic immunity’.
+Perhaps provide some codes (probably handled like nuke launch codes) in some form of passport (which does not identify them as an Inquisitor but a noble or some other high-ranking cover).

-If a liaison officer from the navy is already in place in the Inquisitor can assume command of any ship up to the rank of the liaison officer.
-If they Inquisitor needs more power the can request it from their own command structure which works out the details with the navy who issue the command.
+If a liaison officer from the navy is already in place; the Inquisitor can assume command of any ship, up to the rank of the liaison officer.
+If the Inquisitor needs more power; they can request it from their own command structure, which works out the details with the navy, who then issues the command.

 All nice and neat, and also allows the Inquisition’s command and control to keep an eye on their inquisitors!